Amazon/Plan B (2018) 120 min. R

 Having withdrawn from writing and quit his water polo team, when Nic further explains the obvious fact that he’s not ready to go to college given his present circumstances, the overachieving father responds like the perfectionist mother did in Ordinary People upon hearing her son had quit the swim team.
 David will likewise advise wife Karen (Maura Tierney) that he doesn’t think she should advertise to friends and family what her stepson is going through, so that it doesn’t haunt him “for when he wants to get on with his life,” remaining a blot on his good name.
 To the father, his son’s troubles should be kept in the family.
 He believes Nic’s addiction is transient, just a passing phase to be stricken from the record, rather than the defining tragedy of their lives.

 David’s reactionary response is revealing, but it’s not as if nothing had ever cracked the paint of his perfect family portrait prior to the crisis portended by Nic’s drug addiction.
-But while the divorced father is well into a second marriage with only civil relations with his ex-wife, there isn’t any suggestion that Nic’s current situation was a desperate cry for attention from him, as it was with Chalamet’s out of control juvenile delinquent in The Adderall Diaries, a result of the once golden, now forgotten son being supplanted in his affections by a newer, younger replacement family.
+But while this divorced father is well into a second marriage with only civil relations with his ex-wife, there isn’t any suggestion that Nic’s current situation was a desperate cry for attention from him, as it was with Chalamet’s out of control juvenile delinquent in The Adderall Diaries, a result of the once golden, now forgotten son being supplanted in his affections by a newer, younger replacement family.
 Indeed, in this case, the father seems incapable of finding satisfaction in his new kids, raising them up right, because he’s too preoccupied with finding out where he went wrong with his firstborn.